hynek/doc2dash/docs/submit.md

-# Submitting Docsets to Dash.app
+# Building and Submitting Docsets to Dash.app

 !!!
 Note
     This how-to is extracted from [*How I'm a Productive Programmer With a Memory of a Fruit Fly*](https://hynek.me/articles/productive-fruit-fly-programmer/).